newchuyalong/libgdx-learning/Project-setup,-running-&-debugging.md

   * ~~**iOS Xamarin DEPRECATED!**: in Xamarin Studio, select a debug profile (either simulator or device) then hit the build and debug button.~~

 ## Manual Project Setup ##
-Please refer to [Manual Project Setup] (does not include iOS RoboVM Setup)
+Please refer to [Manual Project Setup]